 At what age does my child need a membership?

 Children need to pay once they are three years old.
 If you are part way through your membership they can be added pro-rata until your membership expiry date.
 You can do this in person at membership HQ or by calling the membership team on 01244 650208.

 Can friends and family members use my card to enter the zoo?

 Unfortunately not.
 Memberships are sold on an individual basis and display your name and photograph.
 They are non-transferable and cannot be used by other individuals.

 When will I know that my membership is due to expire?

 Four weeks before your membership is due to expire we will send you a renewal reminder with the different payment options for you to choose from if you wish to renew.
 If you are on a direct debit renewal then your reminder will confirm your payment dates and amounts.
 If you have any questions you can contact the membership team on 01244 650208 who will be happy to help.

 What if I have already paid for day entry and decide to become a member?

 If you have paid for your admission ticket online, you can upgrade to membership by calling the membership team on 01244 650208 or by popping into Membership HQ at the main entrance of the Zoo.
 We will need your ticket booking reference.
-This can be done within 30 days of your visit.

 What membership is available for foster carers?